-Summer statement 2020: what it means for you
+Summer Statement 2020: what it means for you and your business

 Covid-19 has had a huge impact on people’s health and well-being but it has also taken its toll on businesses.
 The words ‘unprecedented’, ‘new normal’ and ‘furlough’ are top contenders for the most used words of 2020 but the UK is starting to move again and with that, questions are being asked about ‘how’.